Erminnie A. Smith

 Erminnie A. Smith, née Erminnie Adelle Platt (April 26, 1836– June 9, 1886) was a linguist, ethnologist, anthropologist and geologist who worked at the Smithsonian Institution's Bureau of American Ethnology.
-She has been called the "first woman field enthnographer" and was the first female member elected to the New York Academy of Sciences on November 5, 1877.
+She has been called the "first woman field ethnographer" and was the first female member elected to the New York Academy of Sciences on November 5, 1877.

 Erminnie Smith published multiple works on the language and culture of the Iroquois people.
-She was active in collecting their legends and employed John Napoleon Brinton Hewitt to assist in this work.
-Her work on the Iroquois, along with that of Alice Fletcher on the Omaha and other tribes, and Matilda Coxe Stevenson on the Zuni people, challenged views of women's position in both “primitive” and Victorian societies.
-Her accounts showed that Iroquois women held rights to property and other social freedoms that Victorian women lacked, and that they were honored and respected for their involvement and contributions to culture, economics and ritual practice.
+She was active in cataloging their legends and employed John Napoleon Brinton Hewitt to assist in this work.
+Her work on the Iroquois, along with that of Alice Fletcher on the Omaha and other tribes, and Matilda Coxe Stevenson on the Zuni people, challenged views of women's position in both indigenous North American and Victorian societies.
+Smith's accounts showed that Iroquois women held rights to property and other social freedoms that American and European women lacked, and that they were honored and respected for their involvement and contributions to culture, economics and ritual practice.

-Life
+Early life and education

 Erminnie Adelle Platt was born April 26, 1836 (sometimes given as 1839), in Marcellus, New York, to Joseph and Ermina Dodge Platt.
 She graduated in 1853 from the Troy Female Seminary (later known as the Emma Willard School) in Troy, New York.
-She married Simeon H. Smith in 1855 of Chicago.
+She married Simeon H. Smith of Chicago in 1855.